Warpten/DBFilesClient.NET/README.md

 With added effort, assuming you had access to some sort of representation of the [CAS file system](https://wowdev.wiki/CASC), you would be able to map a field to a BLTE file entry.

+Other examples of `IObjectType<T>` usages can be found under the [test project](https://github.com/Warpten/DBFilesClient.NET/tree/master/Tests/DataTypes).

 ## Performance